FREE Review of Your Books Learn More ›

 In response to declining state sales tax revenues from the move to online shopping, the US Supreme Court ruled in South Dakota v.
 Wayfair (2018) that each state could tax online retailers to create a replacement revenue stream individually.
 Online retailers must now monitor and comply with 50 different sales tax laws, creating enormous accounting overhead.

-This is yet one more reason to outsource your bookkeeping service and accounting to a professional firm like Xendoo as a cost-effective solution to this regulatory nightmare.
-Sales tax processing is just one of the many affordable services available in Xendoo’s small business offerings.
-Xendoo can also ensure you are getting all the eCommerce tax deductions you are entitled to as an online retailer.
+This is yet one more reason to outsource your bookkeeping service and accounting to a professional firm like xendoo as a cost-effective solution to this regulatory nightmare.
+Sales tax processing is just one of the many affordable services available in xendoo’s small business offerings. xendoo can also ensure you are getting all the eCommerce tax deductions you are entitled to as an online retailer.

 It’s clear that eCommerce will only continue to grow by leaps and bounds in the future.
 Consumers were already growing accustomed to the convenience of online shopping, and the COVID-19 pandemic was the impetus that pushed many holdouts to take the plunge.
 Many retailers struggle to understand emerging technologies and keep pace.
 The retailers that don’t will be left behind in the wake of those who do.
 Staying on top of technology and eCommerce trends is critical to success in retail in 2021.